 How heavy should I go on hammer curls?

 Most people can go slightly heavier on hammer curls than regular curls because the neutral grip is a mechanically stronger position.
-Beginners typically start with 10-15 lb dumbbells, intermediate lifters use 20-35 lbs, and advanced lifters may use 40-50+ lbs.
+Beginners typically start with 10 to 15 lb dumbbells, intermediate lifters use 20 to 35 lbs, and advanced lifters may use 40 to 50+ lbs.
 If your upper arms are swinging away from your torso, the weight is too heavy.

 Should I do hammer curls standing or seated?